 Recommended tire pressure for Jaguar E-Pace tires ranges from 31 psi to 45 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire pressure settings for Jaguar E-Pace?
+Where to find recommended tire pressure for Jaguar E-Pace?

 What is recommended winter tire pressure for Jaguar E-Pace?

-Recommended tire pressure for Jaguar E-Pace is the same for any season, but you may inflate your Jaguar E-Pace tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Jaguar E-Pace tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Jaguar E-Pace tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Jaguar E-Pace tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Jaguar E-Pace equipped with Tire Pressure Monitoring System (TPMS)?

 If your Jaguar E-Pace is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Jaguar E-Pace tire pressure light on?